briancaffey/briancaffey.github.io/content/2018/01/30/reading-13f-sec-filings-with-python.html.md

 ---
 layout: post
 title: Reading 13F SEC filings with python
 date: 2018-01-30
 comments: true
 image: /static/sec.jpg
+tags:
+  - sec
+  - python
+  - data
+  - scraping
 ---

 ![jpg](/static/sec.jpg)

 > The SEC Form 13F is a filing with the Securities and Exchange Commission (SEC) also known as the Information Required of Institutional Investment Managers Form.
-It is a quarterly filing required of institutional investment managers with over $100 million in qualifying assets. -[Investopedia](https://www.investopedia.com/terms/f/form-13f.asp)
+It is a quarterly filing required of institutional investment managers with over \$100 million in qualifying assets. -[Investopedia](https://www.investopedia.com/terms/f/form-13f.asp)

 In this article I will show how to collect and parse 13F filing data from the SEC.

 First, use [EDGAR](https://www.sec.gov/edgar/searchedgar/companysearch.html) to search the company of interest.

 > EDGAR, the Electronic Data Gathering, Analysis, and Retrieval system, performs automated collection, validation, indexing, acceptance, and forwarding of submissions by companies and others who are required by law to file forms with the U.S. Securities and Exchange Commission (the "SEC"). -[Wikipedia](https://en.wikipedia.org/wiki/EDGAR)

 Click on the Central Index Key (CIK) of the company you are search for, and then click on `Documents`.

 You'll want to grab the HTML version of the `Information Table`.
 I have saved them in a folder with their file names cooresponding to their dates (`YYYY-MM-DD` format).

 For this example, I have manually collected the files for a few years of data filed by a hedge fund.
 Here are the files I'll be working with:

 ```python
 files = os.listdir("13f/")
 print(*sorted(files), sep="\n")
 ```

 ```
 2014-02-14.html
 2014-05-15.html